-- 1 Semester Course (1⁄2 units)

-- o 90 average or higher with no more than 3 absences

-- 85 89 average with no more than 2 absences

-- 2 Semester Course (1 unit)

-- 90 average or higher with no more than 6 absences

-- 85 89 average with no more than 4 absences
+- 1 Semester Course (1⁄2 units) - o 90 average or higher with no more than 3 absences - 85 89 average with no more than 2 absences - 2 Semester Course (1 unit) - o 90 average or higher with no more than 6 absences - o 85 89 average with no more than 4 absences

 Any student who has been issued in-school suspension or out-of-school suspension cannot be exempt from any class.
+A student who has accumulated an excessive amount of unexcused tardies will have a fewer number of days they can miss toward exemption purposes.
+See the Tardiness section of the handbook for further details.